barrucadu/lookwhattheshoggothdraggedin.com/posts/d12-d8-random-tables.markdown

 19,0.347222222222,2.08333333333,3.81944444444
 20,0.0868055555556,1.04166666667,1.99652777778

-On the other hand, if we skew the [glo:dice-notation "`d8`"], we keep the equally-likely 9 to 13 range, but the edges of the distribution change a lot:
+On the other hand, if we skew the `d8`, we keep the equally-likely 9 to 13 range, but the edges of the distribution change a lot: